LEGISLATIVE ACTION INFORMATION

 TRAILS

-• Access to safe, well-maintained community connections is a priority for Missouri’s citizens.
+• Access to safe, well-maintained community connections is a priority for Missouri's citizens.
 State, local, and federal lands feature thousands of miles of multi-use trails.
-In 2013-14, Missouri was named the “Best Trails State” by American Trails, reflecting the efforts to develop major trail systems, including Katy Trail State Park.
+In 2013-14, Missouri was named the "Best Trails State" by American Trails, reflecting the efforts put into developing major trail systems, including Katy Trail State Park.
 Such systems, including the Rock Island corridors, contribute significantly to local economies, support conservation, promote alternative transportation, and connect communities to nature and each other.
 MPRA supports initiatives that enable local and state agencies to develop and promote trail connections and accessibility across Missouri.

 TAX INITIATIVES

 • Missouri’s municipalities and counties rely on sales taxes, property taxes, special use taxes, and internet use taxes for general fund and park fund operations and capital improvements.
-MPRA recommends that any changes to the Missouri Tax Code take into account how cities’ and counties’ parks are funded and the benefits they provide to all citizens.
+MPRA recommends that any changes to the Missouri Tax Code take into account how cities and counties parks are funded and the benefits they provide to all citizens.
 MPRA urges the Missouri General Assembly to respect the voice of local voters by requiring that sales taxes collected from online sales be apportioned exactly the same as sales taxes collected locally within Missouri.

 FUNDING INITIATIVES